Lovinity/wwsu/README.md

 #### Response 404
 ### /timesheet/get
 Return an array of timesheet entries for the week.
+ - This endpoint supports sockets, uses the "timesheet" event, and returns data in the structure defined in the websockets section.
+Socket is only subscribed to if parameter date is not provided in the request.
 #### Request
 | key | criteria |
 |--|--|